amcmullen9291/JavaProgramFiles/README.md

 root directory for Java Bootcamp programs

-Dragons Cave: a game of change using the Math.random function.
+Dragons Cave: a game of chance using the Math.random function.
 Hangman: Five chances to guess the mystery word.
 NumbersGame: Guess the magic number.
 TicTacToe: Choose 'X' or 'O' and try to beat the computer.